Traumatic Brain Injuries

 • Communication issues: TBIs can affect your ability to understand language.
 Some people may also struggle to speak or write after a TBI.

-• Confusion: Some people feel disoriented and confused after a head trauma
+• Confusion: Some people feel disoriented and confused after head trauma.

-• Drowsiness: People may struggle with fatigue after suffering a TBI.
+• Drowsiness: People may struggle with fatigue after suffering from a TBI.

 There are many ways a person can suffer a TBI, including the following:

-• Assault: TBIs can occur as a result of deliberate actions.
+• Assault: TBIs can occur because of deliberate actions.
 Victims of nursing home abuse, assault, and sexual assault can suffer head trauma, resulting in a TBI.

 • Birth injuries: Infants can suffer multiple birth injuries, including TBIs.
 Babies may not receive enough oxygen during the delivery or sustain an injury from excessive force applied to their heads.